maximesimoncelli/bandcamp-utils/README.md

 The script will extract all files to an `Extracted` folder, which will be placed alongside your zip files.

 > [!NOTE]
-> You'll be asked to paste the folder where the zip files are contained if you have not provided a .env file with the `ARCHIVE_EXTRACTOR_FOLDER` completed.
+> You'll be asked to paste the folder where the zip files are contained if you have not provided a .env file with the `ARCHIVE_EXTRACTOR_FOLDER` value.